sebamci/ball-on-beam-docs/docs/C_Software/02_simulink_setup.md

 The Ball-on-Beam platform uses a custom Simulink block library that contains pre-configured blocks for sensors, actuators, and control logic.

 - Open MATLAB.
-- Add the `Simulink/` folder permanently to your MATLAB path by running the following command:
+- Add the `Custom_Library/` folder permanently to your MATLAB path by running the following command:

 ```matlab
 addpath('path/to/your/ball-on-beam-docs/Simulink/Custom_Library');
 savepath;
 ```
-- Alternatively, you can open the library directly by navigating to the `Simulink/Custom_Library` directory in MATLAB and double-clicking the `ball_on_beam_library.slx` file.
+- Now you can find the custom Ball-on-Beam Library in your Simulink library browser.

 ![Simulink Custom Library](images/simulink_library.png)
 <center>Custom Simulink library containing Ball-on-Beam-specific blocks</center>